Famously, Freedom of the Press belongs to him what

 when you can't find a bumper sticker that says what you want.

 Some three years back, I figured out how to make my

-own bumper stickers and have been "expressing myself" (some would
+own bumper stickers and have been "expressing myself" (or making

 My wife is a minimalist and gets by with the one bumper sticker she